- ANTI-MONEY LAUNDERING AND COUNTERING FINANCING OF TERRORISM

 - Frequently Asked Questions for DIA Reporting Entities

-Real Estate Agents Guideline
+Real Estate Agents Guidance

 This guide is designed to help real estate agents develop awareness of money laundering and terrorism financing and build their compliance programmes to meet their obligations under the AML/CFT Act.